 6.)
 Re-Install Throw-Out Bearing.

 7.)
-Reinstall Pressure Plate and Clutch Cover plate
+Reinstall the Pressure Plate and Clutch Cover plate

 Keep in mind that professional installation is recommended.